 In eternity, there are going to be things to do, people to see, places to explore on the new Earth.
 I can just imagine one of the angels coming on the intercom, “This is Michael, we’ve got a white-water river-rafting trip tomorrow morning.
 Meet at 9:00 AM, gate 3, on the north side.”

 Life in New Jerusalem and on the New Earth is going to be incredible!
-If you think that this present planet has a lot to offer, just imagine a brand-new Earth that has never been contaminated by sin or affected by the curse!
+If you think this present planet has a lot to offer, just imagine a brand-new Earth that has never been contaminated by sin or affected in any way by the curse or a global flood.
 It’s safe to say that we are going to experience things in eternity that we’ve never even dreamed of!

 “God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.”